Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Experiments

 \subsection{Quantitative Comparison}

-To validate our method, we compare it with leading methods in both automatic and interactive segmentation modes.
-As shown in Table \ref{tab:1}, four settings of our models with different preference learning strategies are compared: Prompt-DAS, Prefer-DAS (UPO), Prefer-DAS (SLPO), and Prefer-DAS (LPO).
+We compare our model with leading methods in both automatic and interactive segmentation modes.
+As shown in Table \ref{tab:1}, four settings of our models with different preference learning strategies are compared: Prompt-DAS, Prefer-DAS (UPO), and Prefer-DAS (LPO).
 The Prompt-DAS model is essentially Prefer-DAS without preference learning and was introduced in our preliminary conference paper \cite{chen2025prompt}.
-Additionally, the Oracle model refers to the model that is trained on the target data with full pixel-wise labels.
+Additionally, the supervised model is trained on pixel-wise labeled target data.

 \textbf{Comparison with general/specialized foundation models}.
-We begin by comparing our model with SAM \cite{kirillov2023segment}, the well-known foundation segmentation model that is capable of operating in both automatic and interactive modes with instance-wise prompts, such as points and boxes.
-As demonstrated in Table \ref{tab:1}, the SAM model exhibits very low performance without model adaptation, primarily due to the significant differences between natural images and the EM images.
+We begin by comparing our model with SAM \cite{kirillov2023segment}, which is capable of operating in both automatic and interactive modes with instance-wise point or box prompts.
+As shown in Table\ref{tab:1}, SAM exhibits very low performance without model adaptation, primarily due to the significant differences between natural images and the EM images.
 While the SAM+ model, which utilizes a point prompt for each instance, shows improved results over SAM without interactions, its performance remains very low because of the shifted data distribution and the ambiguous boundaries of mitochondria in EM images.
 As shown in many studies \cite{ali2025review}, the SAM/SAM+ relies on sharp edges to delineate objects.
 Similar performance results are observed with the SAM-Med2D \cite{cheng2023sam}, which was trained by finetuning SAM with 4.6M medical images.
 When using full-point prompts, SAM-Med2D+ achieves substantial performance improvements—over 40\% in Dice for all three tasks.

-By finetuning the Medical SAM Adapter\cite{wu2023medical} on the EM images from the source domain(indicated with $\dag$), the Medical SAM Adapter$^\dag$ and its interactive version, Med-SAM Adapter+$^\dag$, demonstrate improved results for all four cross-domain segmentation tasks.
-However, these foundation models still exhibit a large performance gap compared to the supervised model, which represents the segmentation upper bound.
+By finetuning on the labeled source domain (indicated with $\dag$), the Medical SAM Adapter$^\dag$ \cite{wu2023medical} and its interactive version demonstrate improved results across all four cross-domain segmentation tasks.
+Among the compared SAM-like methods, WeSAM, using both the labeled source data and 15\% sparse points on target for adaptation, obtain the best performance.
+However, these models still exhibit a large performance gap compared to the supervised model and our Prefer-DAS.